sbogucki12/SpaASMR2018/README.md

 [ ] - Refactor as needed, add comments, ensure error-handling is implemented where needed.

 ----- [ ] - Create DTOs, use DTOs in APIs.

+[ ] - Fix log files so that they log more data.

 [ ] - Run Glimpse; optimize database as necessary, add caching as needed.